w3c/credweb/landscape.md

 * Allow user to pick their roots of trust, making a "personal walled garden"
 * Help users navigate and assess trustworthiness of sources
 * Trust = Accuracy (truth) + Benevolence + Competence
 * Bootstrap from: followers?  co-authoring?
+* Danger in asymmetry, as negative info seen as more salient
+* Danger in coerced statements (eg need for secret ballot)

 Out Of Scope
 ============